avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _WHO 2024: https://www.who.int/news-room/fact-sheets/detail/cholera

-Note that we have use the terms 'cholera case', 'outbreak', 'epidemic' rather loosely here, and not attempted to provide precise medical or epidemiological definitions.
+Note that we have use the terms 'outbreak', 'epidemic' rather loosely here, and not attempted to provide precise medical or epidemiological definitions.
 We recommend that you follow WHO guidelines and definitions;
-the WHO provides detailed guidance on what it considers to be a 'suspected cholera case', a 'confirmed cholera case', an 'imported cholera case', a 'locally acquired cholera case', a 'suspected cholera outbreak', a 'probable cholera outbreak', a 'confirmed cholera outbreak' (see `WHO 2023`_).
+the WHO provides detailed guidance on what it considers to be an 'imported cholera case', a 'locally acquired cholera case', a 'suspected cholera outbreak', a 'probable cholera outbreak', a 'confirmed cholera outbreak' (see `WHO 2023`_).

 .. _WHO 2023: https://www.gtfcc.org/wp-content/uploads/2023/02/gtfcc-public-health-surveillance-for-cholera-interim-guidance.pdf